hammerheim-game/hammerheim-rules/3-warbands/sisters-of-sigmar.md

 brought up by the Sisters and said to be sympathetic to their cause.
-These days the Sisters of Sigmar have retreated to their convent situated high on the craggy island of Sigmar’s Rock in the river Stir in Mordheim.
+These days the Sisters of Sigmar have retreated to their convent situated high on the craggy island of Sigmar’s Rock in the river Stir in Hammerheim.
-Of all the inhabitants of Mordheim only the Sisters of Sigmar were prepared for its destruction.
+Of all the inhabitants of Hammerheim only the Sisters of Sigmar were prepared for its destruction.
 Seeress Cassandora foretold of the disaster and at their nightly vigil the Maidens of Sigmar heard the voice of Sigmar speaking in their dreaming